albar965/littlenavmap-manual/src/en/CONNECT.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. role:: warning-style

-No plugin or separate SimConnect installaton is needed since *Little Navmap* comes with its own copy of the SimConnect library.
+No plugin or separate SimConnect installation is needed since *Little Navmap* comes with its own copy of the SimConnect library.

 You will see an :warning-style:`orange warning message` if you use a X-Plane scenery library when trying to connect to FSX, P3D or MSFS.